sjoshi804/reaction-time-experiment-reactjs/README.md

 - Delay in processing / rendering of react ui elements
 - Frame rate leads to delay
+- Variation in the button press across different computers

-This makes our recorded reaction times slower than their actual values (perhaps approximately ~100-150ms - by comparing to average human reaction time)
+This makes our recorded reaction times slower than their actual values (perhaps approximately ~100-150ms - by comparing to average human reaction time).
+This is accounted to some extent by the 75ms offset for visual reaction times and 150 for audio.
+This is done by measuring empirically the time to render the stimulus and render the button visible.

 ## Data Processing Tips